applied-crypto-lab/biom-auth/README.md

 ## Usage

 ### Set up the environment
 The following assumes a Linux machine with a BASH shell, and if applicable (for results collecting in reproducibility experiments) an up to date Python interpreter installed (version 3.6+).
-This code has been verified to work on current Ubuntu and openSUSE Leap installations.
+This code has been verified to work on current Ubuntu and openSUSE installations.

 Our source code is hosted in a GitHub repository, with instructions described below.
 The following software is required (all available free of charge):